Python Versions and Packages

 Overview

-You can choose between Python 3.8 (current default) and Python 3.11.
-This lets you leverage the latest features and libraries offered by 3.11 while maintaining compatibility with your existing projects that might rely on 3.8.
+You can choose between Python 3.11 and Python 3.13.
+This lets you leverage the latest features and libraries offered by 3.13 while maintaining compatibility with your existing projects that might still rely on 3.11.

 The Python version for the notebook is only saved after executing a cell and saving the notebook.